Skip to content

 Distribution channels in Germany are unique globally as there a strong tour operator-travel agency network with 50 % market share in all leisure trips.
 At this moment some 600 tour operators offer leisure trips to Finland.
 Most of the tour operators offer just 1-2 trips as group couch tour and usually purchased at a package tour operator like SRG, which brings a large volume of overnights together with its direct selling operator SR Travel.

 For classic package tour operators touring is the main product in the FIT segment and the range of operators is big from global players like TUI, FTI or Der Touristik to small boutique travel agencies with themed tours.
-Studiosus Reisen, Tuja Reisen, Fintouring, Wikinger Reisen, Arktis Tours, Vianova Reisen, Feelgood Reisen, Kingfischer Reisen, Zonista are a few of the better known tour operators with a Finland offer.
+Studiosus Reisen, Tuja Reisen, Fintouring, Wikinger Reisen, Arktis Tours, Vianova Reisen, Feelgood Reisen, Zonista are a few of the better-known tour operators with a Finland offer.

 A common misunderstanding is that travel agency bookings are “offline”.
 Today only a few tailored tours are “on request” manually and can be a part of a complex upmarket service for customer that wish something special.
 Also, this part of the business is transferring to DMCs as the tour operators do not have enough resources for extensive own production.